pepstock-org/Charba/README.md

  * add scriptable options to radial linear axes for the following options:
    * `beginAtZero` by new `BeginAtZeroCallback` (package `org.pepstock.charba.client.callbacks`) class
    * `startAngle` by new `StartAngleCallback` (package `org.pepstock.charba.client.callbacks`) class
  * add `getDistanceFromCenterForValue` and `getValueForDistanceFromCenter` methods to `ScaleItem` class, enabled ONLY for radial linear scale.
+ * enable global plugins if there are plugin options to configure the dataset and not only in the chart options (as is till now).

 ### Fixed Bugs